 "Yes, we do.”

 That was it.
 A simple statement.
-All she was doing was pointing it out to me; she knew I didn't see it.
+All my wife was doing was pointing it out to me; she knew I didn't see it.
 It got me thinking.
 A lot.

 Most of her mother’s and father’s families were exterminated except for a few aunts and uncles who came back from the camps.

 We met in our early thirties.
 She’d never dated anyone who wasn't Jewish.
 My background was Irish Catholic.
-We came from completely different cultures.
-On the surface it might look as if we had nothing in common, but we did.
+We came from entirely different cultures.
+On the surface, it might look as if we had nothing in common, but we did.
 Both of us were cautious, realistic adults who liked the lives we'd made for ourselves and didn't make rash decisions.

 So much for that.
 We got married three months after we met.

-I've been lucky to have good friends whom I've kept though most of my life.
+I've been lucky to have good friends whom I've kept through most of my life.
 They all know what happened to me with Charlie, but I never went into the details with them.
 It wasn't that I didn't trust them or want to talk about it.
 But I'd watched how uncomfortable the subject could make some of them.
-When I got married that all changed.
+All that changed when I got married.
 When your mother has lived through Auschwitz and Ravensbrück and survived a death march, a little pedophilia isn't something to get too freaked out about.
-It counts, but it counts within the context of what real horrors people can visit upon each other.
+It counts, but it matters within the context of what real horrors people can visit upon each other.
 She was someone I could talk to about what had happened.
 She never got upset or judged.
 My wife would give me her opinion and leave it at that.
 She met Charlie a couple of times because she wanted to.
-My wife didn't like him or want to be around him, but from what I’d told her she understood why I continued to allow him into my life.
-I discussed him a lot with her the first couple of years we were married but it was always in the context of explaining things I had already figured out.
+My wife didn't like him or want to be around him, but from what I’d told her, she understood why I continued to allow him into my life.
+I discussed him a lot with her the first couple of years we were married, but it was always in the context of explaining things I had already figured out.
 It had taken me years after I’d gotten away from him to understand what happened.
 I was satisfied with the conclusions I'd come to and never saw any reasons to revisit that part of my life.
-It was a closed chapter as far as I was concerned so I was surprised by what she’d pointed out.
+It was a closed chapter as far as I was concerned, so I was surprised by what she’d pointed out.
 I didn't realize I was still talking that much about him all these years later.